anilsathyan7/Deep-Video-Steganography-Hiding-Videos-in-Plain-Sight/README.md

 # Deep Video Steganography: Hiding Videos in Plain Sight

+A cnovolutional neural network for hiding videos inside other videos.It is implemented in keras/tensorflow using the concepts of deep learning, steganography and encryption.

 ## Background

 **Steganography** is the practice of **concealing a secret message** within another, ordinary, message.The messages can be images, text, video, audio etc. In modern steganography, the goal is to **covertly communicate** a digital message.